-At this Grand Lodge also, it was resolved, to enact certain regulations, subjecting the Deputy Grand Master and Grand Wardens to fines, in case of non-attendance on the public meetings of the Society; and these regulations were confirmed on the 11th of February sollowing.
+At this Grand Lodge also, it was resolved, to enact certain regulations, subjecting the Deputy Grand Master and Grand Wardens to fines, in case of non-attendance on the public meetings of the Society; and these regulations were confirmed in Grand Lodge on the 11th of February sollowing.

-While those proceedings were carrying on in England, the brethren in Scotland were prosecuting their labours also for the good of the crast.
-The vast improvements made in the city of Edinburgh, afforded ample room for ingenious architects to display their Masonic talents and abilities; and there the operative part of the fraternity were fully occupied, in rearing stately mansions, and planning elegant squares.
+While those proceedings were carrying on in England, the brethren in Scotland were prosecuting their labours with equal zeal for the good of the crast.
+The great improvements made in the city of Edinburgh afforded ample room for ingenious architects to display their masonic talents and abilities; and in this city the operative part of the fraternity were fully occupied, in rearing stately mansions, and planning elegant squares.

-On the 1st of August 1785, a very pleasing sight was exhibited to every well-wisher to the embellishment of that city, in the ceremony of laying the foundation-stone of the South Bridge, being the first step to farther improvement.
-In the morning of that day, the right hon, the Lord Provost and Magistrates, attended by the Grand Master Mason of Scotland, and a number of nobility and gentry, with the masters, office-bearers, and brethren of the several lodges, walked from the parliament-house to the bridge in procession \.
+On the 1st of August 1785, a very pleasing fight was exhibited to every well-wisher to the embellishment of Edinburgh, in the ceremony of laying the foundation-stone of the South Bridge, being the first step to farther improvement.
+In the morning of that day, the right hon, the Lord Provost and Magistrates, attended by the Grand Master Mason of Scotland, and a number of nobility and gentry, with the masters, office-bearers, and brethren of the several lodges, walked from the parliamenthouse to the bridge in procession\.
+The streets were lined by the 58th regiment, and the city guard.